makersacademy/comedy_api_tech_test/README.md

 To design a new website for the Comedy Store.
 The Comedy Store Marketeers are demanding that the website include a new and different joke every time a visitor visits the site.
 Users who log in should never see the same joke twice (up to the limit of jokes available).

-The site should display dates of upcoming comedy store events and a custom joke at the top of the page.
+The site should display dates of upcoming comedy store events (make some up or grab some from the [real comedy store site](http://thecomedystore.co.uk/)) and a custom joke at the top of the page.

 Use the Chuck Norris Joke API to get random jokes for a first prototype.
 Then develop your own RESTful joke API to increase the range of possible jokes.
 Follow the base operation of the Chuck Norris joke API, but extend as appropriate.